TessorNetwork/nebula/docs/design_docs/007-bad-debt.md

 ## Context

-Debt positions on Umee always start out over-collateralized, but if sufficient interest accrues or asset prices fluctuate too quickly, some borrowers may reach a state where the total value of their collateral is less than the value of their borrowed assets.
+Debt positions on Nebula always start out over-collateralized, but if sufficient interest accrues or asset prices fluctuate too quickly, some borrowers may reach a state where the total value of their collateral is less than the value of their borrowed assets.

 Such debt (now under-collateralized) may become over-collateralized on its own if asset prices rebound in the right direction, but it is also eligible for liquidation in its current state.
 When fully liquidated, accounts whose `BorrowedValue` is greater than `CollateralValue` (adjusted for liquidation incentive) will result in an account with nonzero total borrows but zero collateral, thus no incentive for repayment.